For the love of life

 There is nothing more heart wrenching than to lose your job through no fault of your own.
 When you inherit a workforce, you have no way of anticipating the internal or external factors which will influence your success.
 Who is the functional leader of the group?
 What personal relationships did the former leader have with the workforce?
 Are those relationships still in place?
 All these factors can have a negative impact on whether you will be able to keep your job.

-The most important part of the diagram noted to the left, is "evaluate operational culture using grief construct".
+The most important part of the leadership model, is "evaluate operational culture using grief construct".
 A workforce can behave similarly to a grieving family upon the exit of a popular leader.
-The workforce views the estblished leader as a matriarch or patriarch.
+The workforce views the established leader as a matriarch or patriarch.
 A new leader can be perceived by the workforce as an interloper or an intruder.
 A leader may have the best intentions, but until the workforce allows themselves to complete the grieving process and come to accept that the former leader is no longer available, the new leader suffers from a distinct disadvantage.